openid/openid4vp_ble/main.md

 ## BLE

-On the BLE layer the wallet writes the following characteristics in order to send a presentation response:
+On the BLE layer, the transmission of the payload is performed as described in (#message_transmission), where the following characteristics are used:

-1. Response Size  (00000007-5026-444A-9E0E-D6F2450F3A77): used to transmit the content size of the presentation response
+1. Response Size  `00000007-5026-444A-9E0E-D6F2450F3A77`:  to transmit the content size of the presentation response
-2. Submit Response (00000008-5026-444A-9E0E-D6F2450F3A77): used to write the JSON payload of the presentation response as chunks.
+2. Submit Response `00000008-5026-444A-9E0E-D6F2450F3A77`: to write the JSON payload of the presentation response as chunks.

-__Note:__ All payload is encrypted on the BLE layer using the session key determined as defined above.

 ## Payload